Monday 19 January 2026

 Any more Qs?
 E-mail us at canneslions@adcouncil.org.au and we’ll respond asap.

-Registrations close February 5
+Registrations closed February 5 2026 – more here.